 2. Seek Advice

-UK taxes on forex, stocks, options, and currency day trading are not crystal clear.
+UK taxes on forex, stocks, options, and currency day trading are not always clear.
 You will need to carefully consider where your activities fit into the categories above.
-It’s also worth bearing in mind that failure to meet your tax obligations can land you in extremely expensive hot water, and even prison.
-So, if you want to stay in the black, take taxes seriously.
+It is also worth bearing in mind that failure to meet your tax obligations can lead to serious penalties.

-This page is not trying to give you tax advice.
-It simply looks to paint a clearer picture of HMRC’s approach to trading activity.
-Finally, before you file your tax returns, it’s always advisable to seek professional tax advice.
+This page is not trying to offer tax advice.
+It aims to clarify HMRC’s approach to online trading activity.
+Before you file your tax returns, it is advisable to seek professional tax advice.